a-rust/traffic-flow-simulator/README.md

 * All cars will be driving eastbound at a given speed
 * For simplicity, all cars will be of the same size
 * Each lane will have a minimum speed limit and a maximum speed limit
-  * All cars driving on lane $l$ must be traveling within L's minimum speed limit and maximum speed limit
+  * All cars driving on lane $l$ must be traveling within $l$'s minimum speed limit and maximum speed limit
-  * The maximum speed limit of all non-carpool lanes will be the same, the maximum speed limit of all carpool lanes will be $1.25$ times the maximum speed of non-carpool lanes, and the minimum speed limit of all lanes will be the same
+  * The maximum speed limit of all non-carpool lanes will be some value set by the user
+  * The maximum speed limit of all carpool lanes will be $1.25$ times the maximum speed limit of non-carpool lanes
+  * The minimum speed limit of all lanes will be some value set by the user

 ## Definitions
 1. Consider an arbitrary car $c$ of length $x$ driving eastbound on lane $l$ with a speed of $s$.
 Now suppose that $c$ covers the road on $l$ from $[r, r+x]$ for some $r\in \mathbb{R}$.
 We define a "space" in front of $c$ to be the road on $l$ spanning over $[r+x, r+2x]$